sandboks/odin-tictactoe/README.md

 - SVG color manipulation
 - css masking properties
 - 'cqmin' units
-- 'Promise' and 'resolve' keywords to create pauses
+- 'Promise' and 'resolve' keywords to create artifical pauses
 - blocking mouse input with an invisible overlay
 - using multiple js files in one project
 - name generation